dark-teal-coder/counseltron-amazon-orders/README.md

 15. Change the date in the file name to today's date
 16. Click [Save]

-# Steps to Print Amazon Packing Slips
+# Steps to Print Amazon Packing Slips to PDF

 1. Go to [Amazon Seller Central](https://sellercentral.amazon.ca)
 2. Click [Log in]